QuwackJ/spirited-away-1.19.2/README.md

 This is solely a school project and will not be distributed for the public.

 ## Resources Used
-Kaupenjoe 1.19 Forge Modding Tutorials, Mr. Crayfish's Furniture Mod
+Kaupenjoe 1.19 Forge Modding Tutorials, TurtyWurty 1.19 Minecraft Forge Modding Tutorials, Mr. Crayfish's Furniture Mod